TanjaKec/DataLiteracy/content/module2/Visualisation/_index.en.markdown

 ##### 👉 Practice ⏰💻: Use gapminder data.

-Does the life expectancy depend upon the GDP per capita?
+Does life expectancy depend upon the GDP per capita?

 1) Have a glance at the data. (tip: `sample_n(df, n)`)